Managing the Legal Process of a Startup: Early Stages 4 Magic Tips

 How to raise capital for startups?

 Once the founders of a startup have decided to establish the business, one of the factors is funding their idea; fundraising is one of the key factors to consider.
 There are many ways to raise money for startups.
-However, the process might be lengthy and challenging.
+However, the funding legal process of a startup might be lengthy and challenging.

 To ensure a smoother fundraising process, the determinant factor will be based on the effort put into the legal structuring for the startup.
 Most angel investors pay special attention to legal, corporate and IP issues.
 Their key issues for consideration will be to check whether the founders’ interests, options, and loans to the company are well regulated; IP protection, particularly whether trademarks and patents are key IPs of the business; and if the mechanism of IP assignment from employees to the company is clear.